Found in 13 Collections and/or Records:

 Dr. Milton D. Glick (1937-2011) served as the 15th President of the University of Nevada, Reno, from August 2006 until his death on April 16, 2011.
 The Milton D. Glick Collection consists of a scrapbook, photographs of his inauguration as University President and from his memorial service, and objects and ephemera from his term in office.

 Harold's Club was founded by Harold Smith in 1935 and was best known for its nationwide advertising campaign "Harold's Club or Bust."
 Collection contains ephemera relating to the casino from 1963 to 1985.

-Overview Joe Franklin Melcher, Jr. was born on December 20, 1929.
+Joe Franklin Melcher, Jr. was born on December 20, 1929.
 He ran for and successfully held the Washoe County Recorder seat from 1979-1999.
-Collection contains campaign ephemera from Melcher's campaigns for Washoe County Recorder.
+The collection contains campaign ephemera from Melcher's campaigns for Washoe County Recorder.

-Overview Began December 2015 as a non-profit as a statewide repository of artifacts & ephemera pertaining to the LGBT population in Nevada.
-Collection highlights northern Nevada resources available to LGBT community and the events held by/for them, and for the LGBT community in Nevada.
+The Nevada LGBT Archive began in December 2015 as a non-profit and as a statewide repository of artifacts and ephemera pertaining to the LGBT population in Nevada.
+Collection highlights northern Nevada resources available to LGBT community and the events held by/for them, and events held for the LGBT community in Nevada.
 Collection materials include brochures, posters, newspaper articles, and banners created between 1965 and 2018.